bwright70/Guide-to-Legos/Wings.md

 The main problem I've encountered on my lego making journey is parts like the Wings that can't be scaled up.

-Just like the [Circles](Circles.md), each time you make a new configuration you have to add a bunch of unique features for that part specifically.
+Each time you make a new configuration you have to add a bunch of unique features for that part specifically.
+Everytime you make a new configuration all the features of the previous ones have to suppressed and a bunch of new features must be created.
+It's why the part studio from [Circles](Circles.md) has 88 features.
+Each time I made a larger circle I had to remove the changes of the first.